tylottr/tf-az-vm-lab/README.md

 2. Log into Azure with `az login` and set your subscription with `az account set --subscription $ARM_SUBSCRIPTION_ID`
 3. Initialise Terraform with `terraform init`
     * By default, state is stored locally.
 State can be stored in different backends.
 See [here](https://www.terraform.io/docs/backends/types/index.html) for more information.
+4. Set the workspace with `terraform workspace select ENVIRONMENT` - `ENVIRONMENT`
+    * If the workspace does not exist, use `terraform workspace new ENVIRONMENT`
-4. Generate a plan with `terraform plan -out tf.plan` and apply it with `terraform apply tf.plan`
+5. Generate a plan with `terraform plan -out tf.plan` and apply it with `terraform apply tf.plan`

 In the event the deployment needs to be destroyed, you can run `terraform destroy`